 CAUTION TO THE PRINCIPAL: This is an important document.
-As the "principal," you are giving the person whom you choose (called the "agent") broad powers during your lifetime to sell or otherwise dispose of your property and spend your money.
+As the "principal," you are giving the person whom you choose (called the "attorney-in-fact") powers during your lifetime to sell or otherwise dispose of your property and spend your money without advance notice to you or approval by you.
+The broad powers you can give your attorney-in-fact are explained in the New York General Obligations Law, Article 5, Title 15, Sections 5-1502A through 5-1502O and 5-1503.
+After careful consideration, you may decide to limit the powers you give your attorney-in-fact.